daattali/beautiful-jekyll/_posts/2020-10-01-vmworld-2020-announcements.md

 layout: post
 title: VMworld 2020 announcements
 DATE: 2020-10-01
-subtitle: 'Discover the major announcements of VMworld 2020'
+subtitle: Discover the major announcements of VMworld 2020

 ---
 This year's VMworld is like no other before due to the current situation.
 Everything is accessible on the virtual platform provided you registered for the event.
 I wasn't a big fan of the interface, I found it a bit confusing to navigate with all the timezones.
 However you get to see John Legend do a 30 minutes jam in his living room, what about that!